viaacode/sip-specification/sip_structure/6_structure_representation.md

 ## /representation_* (directory)

 A `/representation_*` directory consists of at least a `mets.xml` file, a `/data` directory and a `/metadata` directory.
-It contains both descriptive and preservation metadata, as well as the actual media files making up a certain representation of the (sub-)IE(s) of the SIP.
+It contains both descriptive and preservation metadata, as well as the actual media files making up a certain representation of the IE(s) of the SIP.

 Each `/representation_*` directory contains its own `mets.xml` file which acts similarly as the package `mets.xml` and serves as an inventory of the files and directories of the representation level.